BeteabTefera/Colorstack-Winter-Break-24-Hackathon/README.md

 This project was created for the **Colorstack Winter-Break Hackathon**.
 The goal of this project is simple.
 Lets break it down

 # Problem
-- 90% of Color Stack Members are CS & SWE Students.
-And the best way to be a better engineer is to do projects!
+- 90% of ColorStack Members are CS & SWE Students, and the best way to grow as engineers is by building projects!
-- ColorStack has oyster but issues are being limited, so we made a colorstack-api tht we hope it sits on top of the Oyster application.
-As of right now we are using Supabase to simulate for the hackathon.
-But this idea has a big potential!
+- While ColorStack already has Oyster, its functionality is somewhat limited.
+To address this, we developed Colorstack-API, designed to sit on top of the Oyster platform.
+For this hackathon, we are using Supabase to simulate the API backend.
+This idea, however, has the potential to grow far beyond its current scope!

 # Solution
-- We created **[Colorstack-API](https://apiurlcolorstack.vercel.app/)** and **Colorstack-API-Dashboard** 🥳
+- We created **[Colorstack-API](https://apiurlcolorstack.vercel.app/)** and **Colorstack-API-Dashboard** (Having issues deploying right now but look at the UI below ) 🥳
+- These tools empower ColorStack members to build applications specifically tailored for the ColorStack community.
+- This initiative fosters greater inclusivity and involvement, encouraging members to innovate and contribute meaningfully to the community.
+- our slogan is _**For stackers by Stackers!**_

 # Overview
 ## Description of the ColorStack API